Suminda Sirisena: Acting career

-At Tholangamuwa Central College, he studied under Ariyawansa Ranaweera, Jayasumana Dissanayake, Daya Alwis and Wijayaratne Athurupane who were scholars and artists who had a major influence on Sri Lankan theatre and arts for many decades.
-In 1967, Sirisena played the lead role "Kashyapa" in the stage drama Girikūṭa which was selected to the final round of the State School Drama Festival.
-In 1969, he joined the first batch of students of the theatre school Ranga Shilpa Shalika at Lionel Wendt Art Centre founded by Dhamma Jagoda with the assistance of Daya Alwis.
+At Tholangamuwa Central College, he studied under Ariyawansa Ranaweera and Daya Alwis who were scholars and artists who had a major influence on Sri Lankan theatre and arts for many decades.
+In 1967, Sirisena played the lead role in the stage drama Girikūṭa which was selected to the final round of the State School Drama Festival.
+In 1969, he joined the first batch of students of the theatre school Ranga Shilpa Shalika, founded by Dhamma Jagoda.

 His first role on the public stage was the role of "Dionis" in the play Mūdu Puththu, which also marked the first appearance of popular cinema actor Ravindra Randeniya.
 He acted in many stage dramas of the 1970s such as Namel Weeramuni's Vansakkārayō, Ranjith Dharmakeerthy's Hasthi Rāja Mahattayā and Hiru Næti Lova, Dayananda Gunawardene's ānanda Javanikā, Tilak Gunawardena's Kōntha Nōnā, Dhamma Jagoda's Ves Muhuṇu, Jayalath Manoratne's Andarēlā, Guru Tharuva, Bandula Vithanage's Rōmaya Gini Ganī.
-He made his film acting debut with Duhulu Malak (1976).
+He made his film acting debut with Dhululu Malak (1976), in which he played Upali..

 After returning to Sri Lanka in 1984, Sirisena was involved in Thilak Gunawardena's dramas.
 He acted in the plays Sapatheru Hamine by Miyuri Samarasinghe and then in Mī Pura Væsiyō by Somaratne Dissanayake.
 After completing the studies, he joined the drama group of Ediriweera Sarachchandra and acted in renowned stage dramas such as Manamē, Sinhabāhu, Kadāvaḷalu, Bava Kaḍathurā, and Mahāsāra.
 In 1993, Sirisena won the Best Actor award for the role in Kadathurawa at the State Drama Festival.
 In 2002, he formed a drama school called "Siwuranga".
 He was able to produce four batches of students from that academy.
 Thereafter he worked as an instructor at the Tower Hall Academy in Colombo.
 In 1997, he won the best actor award at the State Theater Festival that year for his performance in the play Rōmaya Gini Ganī.

 Sirisena's first teledrama was Sihina Nimnaya, produced by Sri Lanka Rupavahini in 1985.
 He gained wide acclaim for his second teledrama Kumārihāmi, another Rupavahini production, where he played the supporting role of Hichchi Mahaththayā.
 He later acted in more than 40 teledrama series.
 His role as "Isaa" in the critically acclaimed serial Charitha Thunak is a hallmark of his television career.
 He later acted in the serials: Nisalavila, Ramya Suramya, Hada Vila Sakmana as well as in Asalvæsiyō with the role "Jayamangala".

 He also acted in many critically notable films such as Saptha Kanya, Yakada Pihatu, Uppalawanna, Samanala Thatu, Uduganyamaya and Ira Handa Yata.

 During his illness, he was working with two television serials, Sepalika and Boralu Paara.